International 214 Licenses

 If the application qualifies for “streamlined processing,” and there is no objection to the application, either by individuals, entities or other branches of the government, the application will be granted after 14 days on public notice and a notice of the grant will be published by the FCC.
 If the application does not qualify for streamlined processing (because of certain foreign affiliations, for example), there is no time frame during which the FCC must process the application.
 Most applications submitted by our firm qualify for streamlined processing and are granted within 20 days after you contact us (see below for how to begin the process).
 Note, however, that applications with foreign ownership are being heavily scrutinized by the Department of Homeland Security because of 9/11.
 If your company has 10% or more foreign ownership, call Mr. Lynch at Thomas Lynch & Associates for more information.

 The regulatory requirements that apply to a telecommunications provider depend on the type of service offered.
 For almost all carriers, the most time consuming and expensive regulatory obligation involves the Universal Service Fund (USF) and its associated Form 499 filings (499-A and 499-Q).
-Other regulations include Circuit Status Reports, the Regulatory Fee filing and the International Telecommunications Traffic Report.
+Other regulations include CPNI filings, CVAA filings, 477 reports and others.
 But these obligations do not apply to all service providers.
 If you obtain your International 214 Authorization through Thomas Lynch & Associates, you will receive a comprehensive table of common regulatory requirements that includes a summary of the requirement, the code section applicable and the due date for any associated filing.
 The table also contains many web links to manuals and other helps in satisfying the regulatory requirements.
 This table was developed by Mr. Lynch and is free for his 214 clients.
 It is worth hundreds of dollars of legal time (we sell the table individually for $550) and is an added value that is not available from others.
 If you need assistance with making regulatory filings, we can assist you in all aspects of compliance.
 For more information about the most important filing, the 499A, please click here.

-The short answer is probably not.
-The FCC does not presently regulate VOIP the way it regulates circuit-switched services, but the FCC requires VOIP providers to comply with certain regulations that apply to traditional phone service, such as E911 and law-enforcement requirements under CALEA.
+The short answer is no. The FCC does not presently regulate VOIP the way it regulates circuit-switched services, but the FCC requires VOIP providers to comply with certain regulations that apply to traditional phone service, such as E911 and law-enforcement requirements under CALEA.
 The FCC also decided that VOIP providers must pay into the Universal Service Fund.
-Although previously the FCC had taken the position that an international 214 license was not required for VOIP providers, in a 2008 decision it was determined that VOIP providers, and even wholesale VOIP providers, are providers of “telecommunications services” and are subject to many additional regulations.
-This may include the international 214 license requirement.
-Since it is a grey area, many VOIP providers do not obtain the license.

 The type of service you provide will determine whether a state’s regulatory requirements apply.
-Generally, if you are only providing international services, or services between states, state registration is not necessary.
+Generally, if you are only providing international services, or interconnected VOIP services, state registration is not necessary.
 But the regulatory requirements of each state are different and you must check to make sure, especially if you are providing prepaid or calling card services.
 We can assist you with state filings as well.
 Click here for more information.